FCzajkowski/Hajime-Framework/README.md

 - **Static File Serving**: Serves files from a static directory.
 - **Session Management**: Basic session handling with cookies.

+## 📄 Contributing

+Contributions are always welcome!

+See `contributing.md` for ways to get started.

+Please adhere to this project's `code of conduct`.

 ## ✔️ Quick Start
 Create a simple web server with Hajime: